-The FDCPA also gives you rights concerning when and how frequently a debt collection agency may contact you and what they are permitted to say when they’re talking to you.
+The FDCPA specifies when and how frequently a debt collection agency may contact you.
+It also covers what they are permitted to say when they’re talking to you.

 Fair Debt Collection Practices Act Violations

-The Fair Debt Collection Practices Act (FDCPA) outlines what debt collection agencies can and cannot do.
-A third-party debt collector may not do any of the following while attempting to collect a debt:
+The Fair Debt Collection Practices Act (FDCPA) outlines what debt collection companies can and cannot do.
+For example, a third-party debt collector may not do any of the following while attempting to collect a debt:

 - Attempt to collect more than the debt you owe.
-Some debt collectors try to tack on additional fees that are not detailed in your original lending agreement, which is illegal.
+Some debt collectors attempt to tack on additional fees that are not detailed in your original lending agreement, which is illegal.

 - Call repeatedly at all times of the day.
-According to the law, creditors cannot call you between 8 a.m. and 9 p.m., or at other times when they know it would be inconvenient for you.
+The FDCPA prohibits debt collectors from calling you before 8 a.m. and after 9 p.m., or at other times when they know it would be inconvenient for you.

 - Use abusive or intimidating language.
+The FDCPA protects you from abusive debt collection practices.
 Making insults or threats of physical violence over the phone violates the FDCPA.

 - Inform outside individuals of the debt you owe.
-Debt collectors can only share details of your debts with legal advisors and close family members such as a spouse or parent (if you are under 18).
-Also, they may only contact outside sources to locate you, but they may only contact the outside source one time.
+Debt collectors can only share details of your debts with legal advisors and close family members, such as a spouse or parent (if you are under 18).
+Also, a debt collector may only contact outside sources to locate you, but they may only contact the outside source once.

 - Ignore your debt validation request.
-Debt collectors must not continue to try and collect debts after they receive a debt validation letter.
+Debt collectors must not continue to attempt to collect debts after they receive a debt validation letter.
 They must respond to the letter before continuing collection attempts.

 Fair Debt Collection Practices Act Complaints

 Despite the protections guaranteed by the FDCPA, debt collectors violate the law regularly.
-According to the FTC’s annual report on the Fair Debt Collection Practices Act, more than 100,000 complaints were filed against debt collection agencies.
+According to the FTC’s annual report, more than 100,000 complaints were filed against third-party debt collectors.